pau-lo/Live-Sketch-Using-Webcam/README.md

 # Live-Sketch-Using-Webcam

-Generating a live sketch using our webcam.
-Video capture
+Generating a live sketch using OpenCV through video capturing.